 Small businesses will encounter several different types of DCAA audits, and many are not adequately prepared to face them.
 While some DCAA audits (like pre-award audits for an SBIR Phase II contract) may not be as involved as others, every audit can be stressful and potentially harmful if not properly prepared for.

-Cost reimbursable type awards almost always trigger at least one type of audit, if not more than one audit.
-Many Time and Material contracts or labor grade contracts also can generate the need for an audit.
-Basically, the government is more likely to audit the contractor when they perceive the risk to be high enough to warrant their time.
-The Government will want you to provide assurance that you operate your system consistent with Government regulated accounting procedures (FAR, DFARS, CFR, DCAA, GAAP).
+Cost reimbursable type awards almost always trigger at least one type of audit, if not more than one .
+Many Time & Material or labor grade contracts can also generate the need for a DCAA audit.
+This is because the Federal Government is more likely to audit a contractor when they perceive the risk to be high enough to warrant their time.
+The Federal Government will want you to provide assurance that you operate your system consistent with Government regulated accounting procedures (FAR, DFARS, CFR, DCAA, GAAP).
 Government accounting rules are sometimes very different from accounting principals used in commercial business.

 DCAA Audit Preparation Checklist."
 This helpful checklist (updated to version 2.0 in 2013), can help guide you through the stressful process of an audit, but it is important that you also contact our DCAA Compliance experts to ensure you are not facing the DCAA alone.

 If you are in the middle of an audit, have a pending audit, or would like to learn more about our DCAA Audit Support services, please contact us immediately.
 Time is a factor and your no small business should face an audit without expert support.